-Relocation Task List (initial each item) Remove all sheets, blankets, mattress covers water (120+ degrees) and dry in clothes dryer on the minutes.
-Fold and place them in a plastic garbage bag the bed until the move is complete. ne highest heat setting for at least thirty (30) Wash all clothing, toys, towels and linens in dryer on the highest heat setting for at least thirty (3 plastic storage bins or plastic garbage bags that are se 0) minutes.
-Place clean items inside airtight Vacuum (using disposable vacuum cleaner badrawers, mattress and box springs/ Place disposable bag and seal tightly and discard in outdoor trash receptage. vacuum cleaner bag inside plastic garbage Purchase and place special beg bug mattress and box springs.
+Relocation Task List (initial each item) Remove all sheets, blankets, mattress covers, parents water (120+ degrees) and dry in clothes dryer on the minutes.
+Fold and place them in a plastic garbage bag, the bed until the move is complete. highest heat setting for at least thirty (30) Wash all clothing, toys, towels and linens in hodryer on the highest heat setting for at least thirty (30) plastic storage bins or plastic garbage bags that are seal minutes.
+Place clean items inside airtight Vacuum (using disposable vacuum cleaner bags drawers, mattress and box springs/ Place disposable vacuum salari bag and seal tightly and discard in outdoor trash recept racuum cleaner bag inside plastic garbage Purchase and place special beg bug mattress be and box springs.
 The encasements must remain on all year.
-Discard of or have all infested furniture profe If the participant chooses to keep the furniture, proof not relocate a participant to a new unit with infested to f of treatment must be provided.
-HAGC will Tenant Statement of Certification I,understand the information above and have performed , certify that I have read and d the items listed in the Relocation Task List.
+1 0 Discard of or have all infested furniture profess.
+If the participant chooses to keep the furniture, proof of not relocate a participant to a new unit with infested furniture. of treatment must be provided.
+HAGC will Tenant Statement of Certification I,understand the information above and have performed t , certify that I have read and he items listed in the Relocation Task List.
 Participant Signature Date